the-turing-way/the-turing-way/book/website/communication/blogs/blogs-personal-stories.md

 ## 5. Do you have any top tips for other people that might be interested in starting a blog?

-Make it a habit to post something, review after a while to see what kind of tags/categories you seem to use more often, and which kinds get more responses.
+Make it a habit to post something.
+Review your posts after a while to see what kind of tags/categories you seem to use more often, and which kind get more responses.

 ## 6. Do you have any tips on things to avoid?